This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Keep all appointments with your healthcare providers.
 They will help you manage your diabetes during pregnancy.
 You may need to see your healthcare provider every 1 to 2 weeks during the first and second trimesters of your pregnancy.
 As the end of your pregnancy gets closer, you may need to see your healthcare provider each week.
-During these exams, he may check your eyes, your A1c levels, and how you and your baby are doing.
+During these exams, your healthcare provider may check your eyes, your A1c levels, and how you and your baby are doing.

 - Take folic acid supplements.
 Start taking folic acid before you get pregnant and continue until you are at least 12 weeks pregnant.
 Folic acid decreases the risk that your baby will have birth defects.
 Ask your healthcare provider how much folic acid you should take.

 - Do not smoke.
 Nicotine is harmful to your baby and makes it more difficult to manage your diabetes.
 Do not use e-cigarettes or smokeless tobacco in place of cigarettes or to help you quit.
 They still contain nicotine.
 Ask your healthcare provider for information if you currently smoke and need help quitting.